ptrks/simplemap/README.md

 import simplemap
 ```

-Next,  initialize your map object: `simplemap.Map()`
+Next,  initialize your map object: `simplemap.Map()`.

+**Note:** By default the map will automatically center and zoom based on points given.
+For a custom center point, make sure to give `center` a lat/lon value.

 #####Parameters:

 * `title`  - The title of the HTML map webpage
-* `center` - `list` object containing the latitude and longitude of where the map should be centered
+* `center` - `list` containing the lat and lon of of map center.
+By default is `None`, which results in auto centering. - Optional
 * `zoom` - Zoom level of the map, defaults to 11  - Optional
 * `markers` - `list` of markers, where a marker is a `list`: optional hovertext, lat and lon - Optional
 * `html_template` - HTML template used to generate a map.
 Currently the default value of `basic.html` is the only option - Optional
 * `config_file` - JSON file containing the google maps `api_key`, defaults to `config.json` - Optional